mjdusa/my-go-template/CONTRIBUTING.md

 who participates in the project by reading the Contribution Guidelines and our [Code of Conduct][coc].

 **Please Note:** GitHub is for bug reports and contributions primarily.
-You can request an invite [here][invite].
+You can request an invite ...

 ## Answering Questions

-One of the most important and immediate ways you can support this project is to answer questions in [Github][issues].
+One of the most important and immediate ways you can support this project is to answer questions in [GitHub][issues].
 Whether you’re helping a newcomer understand a feature or troubleshooting an edge case with a seasoned developer, your knowledge and experience with a programming language can go a long way to help others.

 ## Reporting Bugs